uccser/verto/docs/source/contributing.rst

 Overview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before reading this section, make sure you have read `how to use Kordac`_ (or even better, have already used Kordac!).
+Before reading this section, make sure you have read :doc:`how to use <usage>` (or even better, have already used Kordac!).

 Terminology